mmontossi/sql_views/README.md

 end
 ```

-If you want to drop it, run a migration with:
+If you want to drop it:
 ```ruby
 class DropGuitarsView < ActiveRecord::Migration
   def change